Security & Trust Overview

 Customer assurance

-Not currently.
-Dash Sign maintains SOC 2-aligned controls and can scope formal certification when a client, enterprise buyer, or procurement process requires it.
+Dash Sign maintains documented security controls and can support additional control review for Custom deployments.
+Any formal certification requirement is scoped only when a client, enterprise buyer, or procurement process requires it.

 Can we review Dash Sign's security posture before signing?